recordrig/for-the-record/README.md

 npm run storybook
 ```

+As a rule of thumb, keep your components "dumb", meaning they do not depend on external state (e.g. Redux) or globals (e.g. Stripe).
+This makes developing and testing them in isolation easier as it keeps them self-contained, and prevents us from having to descend into mocking/stubbing hell.

+An additional benefit of keeping components self-contained is that these components will depend more on predictable props as a natural consequence, the Storybook stories of which can be seperately defined and automatically snapshotted with Jest, preventing much of the need of manual unit test writing.
+When a component's user interactions (changes of state) are important, it can be reasonably assumed that these would be tested as part of a Cypress **integration** test anyways, and therefore writing a seperate **unit** test could be considered a testing duplicate and waste of effort (especially in early development stages, wherein we find ourselves at the time of writing).

 ## Store

 We maintain the application's client side state with Redux in `./store`.
 We co-locate all related logic within the same file and/or folder.